blza/ora_te/README.md

 ## Imposed cost of invocation
 Profiling info and comparison to simple replace will be published later.

 ## Licence
 Mit licence applies (http://opensource.org/licenses/MIT).

+## Other implementations of template engines in Oracle DB
+Those looking for a solution that uses template engine to generate and compile source code based on Oracle metadata (read info from Oracle dictionary views) please check (https://github.com/ftldb/ftldb).
+Have not touched it by myself, but it seams promising.